baoisnotruski/csd-content/csd_content.md

 Quality software becomes meaningful when it is pointed towards your goals.
 We'll ask the right questions and help leverage the technologies that give your project a cutting edge.

 ### Build an Agile Team
 Our development process is built on agile philosophy.
 There is no single, linear development.
 We constantly rebuild throughout the building process -- applying the new insights we gain in each step of development.
 The result is a well-thought-of and well-designed product.
-Assemble an agile team with us.

 ### Deploy
 After thorough testing, we'll launch your project and adjust strategies based on user feedback and data.
 The product is fine-tuned to the opinion that matters most: the end-users'.